eyalmar100/Sela/README.md

    In 'prod' profile there is a mechanism made of spring data which should access real db and gets the requested hotel

    There are few tests for testing the buisness logic using mock rest call .

+  # You can build the main service by running the run runMvn.bat ( build the app first) , than run app using the runMainApp.bat
+  #  To build the 2 servrices ( Vendors ) use runMvn.bat and than runVendorApp1.bat . runVendorApp2.bat